vippsas/vipps-partner/add-portal-user.md

 If the partner has not implemented partner keys, there will be some manual work:
-The merchant must retrieve the API keys on [portal.vipps.no](https://portal.vipps.no) and send them to the partner in a secure way.
+The merchant must retrieve the API keys on [portal.vipps.no](https://portal.vipps.no) and send them to the partner securely.

-If the merchant is unable to provide the API keys to the partner securely, the merchant _can_ create a user for the partner, so the partner can retrieve the API keys.
+If the merchant is unable to provide the API keys to the partner securely, the merchant *can* create a user for the partner, so the partner can retrieve the API keys.

 This is a step-by-step guide for that.